O.P.A.

 Year 2010

-O.P.A. - Observatory of Palermo for the Arts is a strategic intervention for the regeneration of a large area of the Palermo harbor through the conversion of two cranes.
-This project aims to give a new identity to an area that, with the approval of the new zoning plan, will change its function from a commercial harbor to a touristic one for private boats.
-In addition to the traditional port activities, the site will become a generator of activities: a change made possible by creating elements that are attractors for the citizens and for the tourists of Palermo.
+O.P.A. - The Observatory of Palermo for the Arts aims to give a new identity to a large area of the harbor of Palermo and revitalize it through its adaptive reuse, beginning with the conversion of two of its cranes.
+The project is a strategic intervention that follows the guidelines of the new zoning plan, which will change the harbor function from commercial to touristic for private boats.
+In addition to the traditional port activities, the site will become a generator of activities: a change made possible by creating elements that are functional attractors for the citizens and the tourists of Palermo.